IEEE-RAS-PESU/escape-from-hawkins/statement4/README.md

 The camera must move in such a way that the camera tracks the face as it moves (as seen in the test video).
 Create a tinkercad project to simulate the physical build.

+Files to be shared with the participants :
+- face-demographics-walking.mp4
+- haarcascade_frontalface_default.xml

 Reference : https://www.hackster.io/shubhamsantosh99/face-tracker-using-opencv-and-arduino-55412e